puppup420247-org/EdgeEnterprise/edgeenterprise/configure-edge-with-mdm.md

 3. Use the value in the "id" attribute of the `<list> node for [listID]`.
 4. The "value" is a list of URLs separated by a semicolon (;)

-In this example, the setting to block access to contoso.com and https://ssl.server.com is:<br>
+For example, the setting to block access to contoso.com and https://ssl.server.com is:<br>
 `<enabled/> <data id=" URLBlocklistDesc" value="contoso.com;https://ssl.server.com"/>`

 #### Dictionary or String data type